wopian/kitsu-anime-by-scores/README.md

-# Kitsu anime by score
+# Kitsu anime by scores

 Jump To:
 - [Results - Average Ratings](#average-ratings)